Hydrolyzed Vegetable Protein (SOYA)

 Application of Hydrolyzed Vegetable Protein (HVP) Powder

-HVP is majorly used in bouillons, soups, soy sauce, and similar condiments.
-They are used because of their meaty or savory flavor and/or their flavor-enhancing properties.
+HVP is used in bouillons, soups, soy sauce, and similar condiments.
+They are used because of their meaty or savory flavor and flavor-enhancing properties.

-• All kinds of Flavoring: High Grade especially fresh oyster oil, chicken bouillon, essence spices, margarine, butter spreads, table salt replacer.
+• All kinds of Flavoring: High-Grade fresh oyster oil, chicken bouillon, essence spices, margarine, butter spreads, table salt replacer.

-• Meats, aquatic product processing: Such as meta foods, cured meats like-ham & bacon, hot dog.
-It helps in hiding the bad smell of the meat.
-It has the function to rectify the flavor and increase the savory of the meat.
+• Meats, aquatic product processing: It helps to hide the flesh’s foul smell in meta foods, cured meats like ham & bacon, and hot dogs.
+It functions to rectify the flavor and increase the meat’s savory.

-• Bakery Foods: Fresh baked goods including Biscuits, Cakes, Puffed food, Bread Loaf (Plant Bakery Type), Pizza base, Flat Bread (tortillas) & Breadcrumbs It is used as bread or baking improver.
+• Bakery Foods: It is used as a bread or baking improver in fresh baked goods, including Biscuits, Cakes, Puffed food, Bread Loaf (Plant Bakery Type), Pizza base, Flat Bread (tortillas) & Breadcrumbs.

-• Processed Food: Canned meat, Canned fish and Canned vegetables
+• Processed Food: HVP is also used in Canned meat, fish, and vegetables.

-• Noodles & Chinese Dishes: Grain based dishes, noodles, soups, sauces, Instant snacks.
+• Noodles & Chinese Dishes: HVP is also widely used in grain-based dishes, noodles, soups, sauces, and instant snacks.

-• Beverages: It is used in plant protein beverages, cold drinks
+• Beverages: It is used in plant protein beverages and cold drinks.

 • Nourishing Liquid: It can be prepared with other nutrients to produce nutrient oral liquid.

 • HVP shows greater solubility in comparison to intact proteins.
-This solubility is especially high at PH 4-5.
-This property is especially important in the production of foods and fruit juices or beverages.
+The solubility is especially high at PH 4-5 and is important in the production of foods and fruit juices or beverages.

-• HVP shows Higher Thermal stability compared to native protein, which is especially important in heat sterilization of products.
+• HVP shows higher thermal stability as compared to native protein, which is especially important in the heat sterilization of products.

-• HVP shows Emulsifying properties especially important in food production of foods for children & food composition for adults.
+• It shows emulsifying properties are especially important in the production of foods for children & deciding food composition for adults.

-• HVP has great Water-and-fat-holding capacities which is crucial for determining texture properties of food products such as juiciness, mouthfeel and tenderness.
+• HVP has great Water-and-fat-holding capacities which are crucial for determining the texture properties of food products such as juices.

-• HVP allows Foam formation and stability which helps in preparation of foams, cakes and bread.
+• HVP allows foam formation and stability which helps in the preparation of foams, cakes, and bread.
 This property plays important textural and structural roles.

 Hydrolyzed Vegetable Protein | HVP Found In: